D-Incubator/CAPS/README.md

 ## Compressive axial-integrated planar scanning (CAPS) microscopy for high-speed volumetric imaging of cardiac dynamics

-This repository contains reconstruction and post-processing code for **compressive axial-integrated planar scanning (CAPS) microscopy**, a compressed sensing framework for high-speed volumetric fluorescence imaging.
+This repository contains acquisition, reconstruction, and post-processing code for **compressive axial-integrated planar scanning (CAPS) microscopy**, a compressed sensing framework for high-speed volumetric fluorescence imaging.
+CAPS combines detection-side optical multiplexing with model-based reconstruction to recover volumetric image sequences from compressed measurements, enabling efficient imaging of fast biological dynamics such as the beating heart.

-The reconstruction workflow is built around a **Plug-and-Play Alternating Direction Method of Multipliers (PnP-ADMM)** framework, and the post-processing pipeline includes rolling-shutter calibration, reslicing, sine-based interpolation, and volume splitting.
+The computational workflow is built around a **Plug-and-Play Alternating Direction Method of Multipliers (PnP-ADMM)** reconstruction framework, followed by post-processing steps for rolling-shutter calibration, reslicing, sine-based interpolation, and volume splitting.
+In addition to the Python reconstruction pipeline, this repository also includes a **LabVIEW acquisition program** for hardware control during CAPS data acquisition.

 A preprint of the associated paper is available on bioRxiv:
 **[Add bioRxiv link here]**